energy-sync/BeaconWaypoints/README.md

 ## Changelog

+# 1.6.1
+Changes:
+- Added updater for config.yml and language.yml that loads default values if they are not there

 # 1.6.0
 Note: There have been changes to both config.yml and language.yml.
 The plugin will use defaults for anything that is not in these files, but it is recommended to take a look at the example/default files to see what changed.